West Wickham: Education

 West Wickham (including Coney Hall as it is a district of West Wickham) has four state schools (all primary schools).
 They are Oak Lodge, Wickham Common, Pickhurst and Hawes Down.
 St David's Prep and Wickham Court (serving as a nursery, primary school and secondary school) are private schools.
 In 2012, Wickham Common won a hockey gold medal when they represented Bromley in the London Youth Games.

 There are no secondary schools in West Wickham, but there are some in neighbouring areas.
 Langley Park School for Boys and Langley Park School for Girls are located in Beckenham, Hayes School is located in Hayes, and Ravens Wood School is located in Keston.

 All Saints' Catholic School was a secondary school located on Layhams Road, West Wickham, London Borough of Bromley which closed in 2007 a few years after a major fraud scandal.

 Transport

 Rail

-West Wickham railway station serves the area with services to London Charing Cross, London Cannon Street via Lewisham and Hayes.
+West Wickham railway station TfL travel card zone 5, serves the area with services to London Charing Cross, and Hayes.

 Buses

 West Wickham is served by several Transport for London buses connecting it with areas including Beckenham, Bromley, Croydon, Hayes, Penge, Sydenham and Thornton Heath.
+Services include routes, 119 (which runs 24/7), 138, 194 and 352.
+While Superloop London Superloop SL5 will not stop in West Wickham it will stop near to the town's boundary at both Westmoreland Road, BR2 and Bethlem Royal Hospital, BR3.

 Sport and leisure

 West Wickham has a non-League football club Glebe F.C. who play at Oakley Road.

+West Wickham is home to GF Team Brazilian Jiu Jitsu martial art centre at 11-13 Ravenswood Crescent, BR4 0JH.

 West Wickham is home to Beccehamians RFC a rugby union club founded in 1933 which plays competitive rugby at Sparrows Den at the bottom of Corkscrew Hill.

 Other clubs nearby include Croydon RFC (formerly Shirley Wanderers), a club that currently competes in Surrey 1, that has a rugby pitch used often for county matches.